taoteh1221/Open_Crypto_Tracker/DOCUMENTATION-ETC/PLUGINS-README.txt

 12) We are now done setting up plugin files, now we need to activate the new plugin.
 IN THE MAIN APP "Admin Config" POWER USER section.
 Locate the configuration variable named: 'activate_plugins'

-13) To add / activate your new plugin, add your plugin name (example: 'my-app-plugin') as a new value within 'activate_plugins', and set to 'on'.
+13) To add / activate your new plugin, add your plugin name (example: 'my-app-plugin') as a new value within 'activate_plugins', and set to 'on'...ALSO INCLUDE A COMMA AT THE END.

-Example: 'my-app-plugin' => 'on'
+Example: 'my-app-plugin' => 'on',

-Now you are ready to write your custom plugin code in PHP, inside the new plugin files you created, which will run everytime a normally-scheduled cron job runs for this app.
+Now you are ready to write your custom plugin code in PHP, inside the new plugin files you created.
 See the example code in the included plugins inside the /plugins/ directory, for useful code snippets to speed up your plugin development.

 IMPORTANT NOTES:

-!!NEVER ADD A CRON PLUGIN SOMEBODY ELSE WROTE, UNLESS YOU OR SOMEONE YOU TRUST HAVE REVIEWED THE CODE AND ARE ABSOLUTELY SURE IT IS NOT MALICIOUS!!
+!!NEVER ADD A PLUGIN SOMEBODY ELSE WROTE, UNLESS YOU OR SOMEONE YOU TRUST HAVE REVIEWED THE CODE AND ARE ABSOLUTELY SURE IT IS NOT MALICIOUS!!

 "plug-conf.php" files are loaded on main app initiation, so they can be included in the GLOBAL cached app config (allowing the editing of these config settings in the admin interface, etc).